Oubaitori: A Japanese Metaphor for Growth

 3. Tending Your Garden is Enough

-The most productive response to the comparison impulse is not to look away from others, but to turn toward yourself.
+The most useful response to the comparison impulse is not to look away from others, but to turn toward yourself.
 Ask: what does growth look like for me, in this season of my life?
 What small, honest step can I take today?

 This practice — noticing your own patterns, tracking your own rhythms, reflecting on your own progress — is the practical heart of living oubaitori.